-Programming any event in Delphi on the example of the component type “Button“
+Programming an event in Delphi on the example of the component of type Button

 In this topic will be considered how to program (application) an event in Delphi system of any version.
 Events are generated in the programs as a result of some user action (mouse clicking, mouse moving on screen, button pressing etc.) or programs.

 To demonstrate, how the event works, we need to develop an application, in which after pressing on button will be shown the “Hello!” message in the main form of application.

 1. Creating a Windows-application

 Create Windows-application in Embarcadero RAD Studio 2010 – Delphi 2010.
 Detailed information about creating Windows-application in Delphi 2010 is described here.

 Place on the main form of application one component of TLabel type and one component of TButton type (the “Name” property):

 - Button1 – implements the processing of the event to display the message “Hello!“.

 After that, when we placed components, the form has following view (fig. 1):